JoyMonteiro/bharatsim-tutorial/source/miscellaneous.rst

 Saving location-level information from the simulation
 -----------------------------------------------------

-.. tip:: Before reading this section, it's recommended that you read the basics in the :ref:`Outputs` section.
+.. tip:: Before reading this section, it's recommended that you read the basics in the section on :ref:`Writing outputs to a CSV file`.

 In this section, we discuss how to create the following output: